PlatosTwin/LawSchoolData/docs/index.markdown

 <div style="margin: 0px 100px 18px 100px; font-family: calibri; text-align: justify">

   <i>Note</i>: Percentages are calculated by dividing the total number of applicants and admits from LawSchoolData.org by
-    the total number of applicants and admits as determined by the 2020 acceptance rate and yield, as reported by the ABA and made available in convenient format by
+    the total number of applicants and admits as reported by the
-    <a href="https://7sage.com/top-law-school-admissions/" target="_blank">7Sage</a>.
+    <a href="https://www.americanbar.org/groups/legal_education/resources/statistics/" target="_blank">ABA</a>.
 An
     applicant counts as having used LawSchoolData.org to report their applying to or hearing from a given school if they entered at minimum their LSAT score and GPA.